 Scabicide products, which must be prescribed by a doctor or dermatologist, are used to kill scabies mites.
 A scabicide prescription may direct an individual to leave lotions or creams on for hours, and some topical medications will need to be applied more than once.
 As the Centers for Disease Control and Prevention note, only certain treatments — sulfur ointment or permethrin — are appropriate for use in infants.

-Other medications used to treat scabies include the oral medication Stromectol (ivermectin) or the topical lotions Eurax or Crotan (crotamiton).
+Other medications used to treat scabies include the oral medication ivermectin (Stromectol) or the topical lotion crotamiton (sold as Eurax or Crotan).

 For relief from scabies itching, your dermatologist may suggest: